jeremmfr/terraform-provider-junos/website/docs/index.html.markdown

 The provider allows you to manage some elements on Junos device.

-You need to add netconf service:</br>
+You need to add netconf service:

 ```text
 set system services netconf ssh
 ```

-and optionally a specific user for netconf:</br>
+and optionally a specific user for netconf:

 ```text
 set system login user netconf uid 200?